 WCS has a significant presence in Central Africa with a strong conservation, protected area management, livelihoods, policy and scientific program.
 Central Africa includes some of the largest country programs in WCS's Global Conservation portfolio, in terms of staffing, budget, and diversity of projects, and a strong WCS legacy that dates back to the 1950s.
 The program includes one of WCS's flagship site-based programs in Africa (the Nouabalé-Ndoki National Park in the Republic of Congo) and has spearheaded and assisted with a number of pioneering conservation management models over the last 30 years, including private-public partnerships for integrating conservation in sustainable, multiple-use forest management and the creation of Gabon's world famous national park network (terrestrial and marine).

 WCS is currently a part of numerous partnerships to support the management of 15 terrestrial and three marine PAs in six countries in Central Africa covering an estimated 209,338 square kilometers.
 We are also currently working toward the creation of four new PAs covering 62,555 square kilometers.

 4great ape species

-WCS works to protect all four great ape species in Central Africa, from the critically endangered Cross River gorilla in Cameroon and Nigeria to the mountain gorillas in Rwanda, Uganda, and Democratic Republic of Congo (DRC).
-We also work at the most important sites for the continued survival of Grauer’s gorilla in DRC.
-WCS programs in northern Congo work to protect the single largest population of wild gorillas on the planet.
+Between our Central Africa and Sudano-Sahel regions, WCS works to protect all four great ape subspecies in Africa, from the critically endangered Grauer’s gorilla in DRC, where we are working at the sites most crucial for their continued survival, to the mountain gorillas in Rwanda, Uganda, and Democratic Republic of Congo (DRC).
+Within WCS landscapes in northern Congo, we work to protect the single largest population of wild western lowland gorillas on the planet.

 On Our Strategies